AlexandriaDAO/core/README.md

   - IP: Updates NFTs if verfied by a vote.
   - IP: Transfers NFTs to a rightful owner if mandated by a vote.

-It's like a MiniDAO just for the NFT collection.

 todo:
-- Move deployment from main backend to a new canister.
+- Handle athentication for withdrawals.
-- change setup to mint nfts through it, update nfts, transfer nfts.
+- Do update nfts, transfer nfts, burn NFTs.
-- Start working on the wallets, get a wallet for each NFT.
-- Get withdrawal working for verified NFTs.
-- Make a voting system for it.
+- Make a voting system.

+Code Review:
+- Added init config to init.rs, so that icrc7 is only deployed on first canister install.
+-- next lets check to ensure the deploy args match up.

+init.rs:

 ### Inspiration